microsoft/GraphEngine/doc/TSL/tsl-basics.md

 "proxy" is used.

 Note that a server/proxy cannot inherit protocols from another server/proxy instance.
-This is because within a server/proxy instance, the protocol Ids are numbered sequentially.
-When inheriting protocols from other servers/proxies, different servers/proxies may number the inherited protocols differently.
-GE relies on protocol Ids to dispatch messages.
-It causes message dispatching problems to number the same protocol with different Ids.
+GE relies on protocol Ids to dispatch messages and the protocol Ids are numbered sequentially within a server/proxy instance.
+Inheriting protocols from other servers/proxies causes message dispatching problems.
 If we want to make a group of protocols reusable, we can group them into a _module_ struct:

 ```C#
 module my_module